younelan/Python-Metrics-Observer/README.md

-# Control Tower
+# Python Metrics Tracker

-This is the python version **Server Control**, a simple metrics collection tool
+This is a simple metrics collection tool

 ## Usage

-**./pytdc -c [plugin] -a [action]**   - call tdc with plugin and run specified action **./pytdc --update** - run data collection on all plugins
+**./pytrack -c [plugin] -a [action]**   - call tdc with plugin and run specified action **./pytrack --update** - run data collection on all plugins **python3 web.py** - Run the simple gui

 ## Cron
-Rather than running pytdc manually, it is suggested to run the plugin in cron like this:
+Rather than running pytrack manually, it is suggested to run the plugin in cron like this:
 ```
 */2 * * * * /var/www/html/server-control/backend/tdc --update >/dev/null 2>&1
 ```